-- 3.3 Applicants are encouraged to take the initiative to propose commitments which they think can appropriately resolve competition concerns that they foresee arising from the merger situation. - 3.4 In the event that CCCS identifies competition concerns in Phase 1 that indicate that Phase 2 may be appropriate, it will communicate those concerns to the applicant in writing (hereinafter referred to as "Phase 1 Issues Letter").
+- 3.3 Applicant(s) are encouraged to take the initiative to propose commitments which they think can appropriately resolve competition concerns that they foresee arising from the merger. - In the event that CCCS identifies competition concerns in Phase 1 that indicate that Phase 2 may be appropriate, it will communicate those concerns to the applicant in writing (hereinafter referred to as "Phase 1 Issues Letter").
 The Phase 1 Issues Letter will set out the competition concerns as well as all the theories of harm that have been identified and stipulate a deadline.
 This will provide the final opportunity for the applicant, if it wishes, to put forward its commitments proposal to address these concerns in Phase 1.
+Where the applicant seeks an extension of time for the deadline, CCCS may agree in instances where the applicant is able to sufficiently justify the need for such an extension.
 If the commitments proposal submitted by the stipulated deadline does not adequately address all the articulated competition concerns and theories of harm, CCCS will proceed to Phase 2.

-- 3.5 For merger situations that are subject to the Singapore Code for Takeovers and Mergers ("Takeover Code"), the Phase 1 Issues Letter does not constitute a decision to proceed to Phase 2 within the meaning of paragraph 3(a) to the Guidance Note on the Mergers Procedures of the Competition Commission of Singapore (see Appendix 3 to the Takeover Code).
+- 3.5 For merger situations that are subject to the Singapore Code for Takeovers and Mergers ("Takeover Code"), the Phase 1 Issues Letter does not constitute a decision to proceed to Phase 2 within the meaning of paragraph 3(a) to the Guidance Note to Appendix 3 to the Takeover Code.
 For such merger situations, CCCS will issue a separate letter stating its decision to proceed to Phase 2, for instance, where it has not been possible to resolve the issues outlined in the Phase 1 Issues Letter. - 3.6 If the applicant's commitments proposal put forward by the stipulated deadline is accepted in-principle by CCCS in Phase 1, the applicant will be informed that a 50-working day administrative timeline (that is separate from the 30-working day review period) will begin.
 Where necessary, CCCS may, by giving written notice to the applicant, extend this administrative timeline by up to 40 working days.
-During this time, CCCS will issue an invitation to comment on the commitments proposal on its website.
-Third parties may also be approached on an individual basis for their views on the commitments.
+During this time, CCCS will, unless exceptional circumstances exist, issue an invitation to the public to comment on the commitments proposal on its website or approach relevant third parties on an individual basis for their views on the commitments.
 This process is otherwise known as "market testing".
-Having obtained third party views, CCCS will decide whether to accept the commitments or proceed to Phase 2.
-CCCS may terminate the assessment of the commitments at any time and proceed to Phase 2. - 3.7 Where commitments have been accepted, CCCS will issue a favourable decision.
-CCCS will generally publish the details of all commitments as part of its decision on the merger situation on the public register.
+Having obtained relevant third party views, CCCS will decide whether to accept the commitments or proceed to Phase 2.
+Where a commitments proposal requires substantial changes in view of third party feedback and therefore a second market test, CCCS may reject the proposal altogether and proceed to Phase 2 where there is insufficient time to adequately assess the revisions to the initial commitments proposal.
+In any event, CCCS may terminate the review of the commitments at any time and proceed to Phase 2. - 3.7 Where commitments have been accepted, CCCS will issue a favourable decision.
+CCCS will generally publish the details of all commitments as part of its decision on the merger on the public register.